aws-observability/terraform-aws-observability-accelerator/docs/workloads/java.md

 If you leave this stack running, you will continue to incur charges.
 To remove all resources created by Terraform, [refresh your Grafana API key](#6-grafana-api-key) and run the command below.

+!!! warning
     Be careful, this command will removing everything created by Terraform.
 If you wish to keep your Amazon Managed Grafana or Amazon Managed Service for Prometheus workspaces.
 Remove them from your terraform state before running the destroy command.

 ```bash
 terraform destroy